-When the body needs to produce a large amount of energy quickly, such as in a heavy lift or a sprint, the phosphate part of the creatine molecule is split off and used by the body to help rapidly produce the large amounts of energy (ATP) that is required.
+When the body needs to produce a large amount of energy quickly, such as in a heavy lift or a sprint, the phosphate part of the creatine molecule is split off.
+It’s then used by the body to help rapidly produce the large amounts of energy (ATP) that is required.
 The more creatine that is available, the more energy is able to be produced.
-This rapid production of energy when training enables greater high intensity performances, giving greater stimulus to the body, and overall increases training adaptations (AKA ‘gains’).
+This rapid production of energy when training enables greater high-intensity performances, giving greater stimulus to the body, and overall increases training adaptations (AKA ‘gains’).

 The body synthesizes a small amount of creatine, which it also exists in the diet – the main sources being red meat and seafood.
 The only problem is that it is very difficult to eat enough whole food to significantly boost and maintain high levels of stored creatine.
 For example, you’d likely have to eat at least a kilogram of beef or fish per day, every day, to maintain the optimal intramuscular store of creatine!

 TLDR; creatine breaks down during exercise, and eventually runs out.
-It can be reformed to use again during rest but the more you have, the longer you can train at high intensity before fatigue.
+It can be reformed while resting between sets to use again, but the more you have, the longer you can train at high intensity before fatigue.
 Better training = better results!
-Although some comes from diet, its really hard to eat enough meat to saturate your muscles with creatine, so supplements are an easy way to do this.
+Although some creatine comes from diet, its really hard to eat enough meat to saturate your muscles with creatine.
+So, supplements are an easy way to do this.

 Dietary creatine only comes from animal foods: there is no ‘plant-based creatine’.
 However, creatine can be made synthetically in a lab and plenty of vegan creatine supplements exist!
 As it is not found in plant foods, vegetarians (and likely by extension vegans) have significantly lower intramuscular creatine stores than non-vegetarians, and therefore are likely to benefit even more from creatine supplementation than those consuming a balanced diet.